kevoreilly/CAPEv2/docs/book/src/installation/guest/agent.rst

 On Windows, if you simply launch the script, a Python window will be spawned.
 If you want to hide this window you can rename the file from *agent.py* to **agent.pyw** which will prevent the window from spawning upon launching the script.
+Don't forget to test the agent before saving the snapshot with:
+``curl VM_IP:8000``

 Prior To Windows 10